rhanschristiansen/data-viewer/README.md

 This viewer allows the user to view video and lidar data in an interactive GUI based system

 ## Running the Viewer
+### Download data
+TODO: data not in cloud storage yet, update when available.
 ### Running in PyCharm
 1. Navigate to [src/viewer.py](src/viewer.py)
 1. Click on Play button